-Fluffy blankets can block an infant’s airway, which is why you also don’t want loose bedding in the crib.
-In the most recent study that revealed too many babies are still being put to bed unsafely.
+Fluffy blankets and loose bedding can block an infant’s airway.
+A recent study revealed too many babies are still being put to bed unsafely.

-Fact: 21% of one-month olds were placed on unrecommended sleep surfaces.
+Fact: 21% of one-month olds were placed on unsafe sleep surfaces.
 It’s important not to prop your baby on pillows to make the sleeping surface more “comfortable.”

 4. Avoid using heavy blankets or pajamas.

-When infants are overheated, their arousal response is suppressed.
-Sleep sacks are a good alternative to loose blankets if your baby needs additional coverage to their pajamas.
+When infants overheat, their arousal response is suppressed.
+Sleep sacks are a good alternative to loose blankets.

 Fact: Approximately 90% of infants had loose blankets, stuffed animals, pillows, bumper pads, and sleep positioners, in their sleep areas.